N0xFF/dragonfly-lossless_rotate/README.md

 **About 60% more performance with libjpeg-turbo tools**

+ImageMagick _convert_ command which used in Dragonfly for rotation is [lossy](https://www.imagemagick.org/discourse-server/viewtopic.php?t=5899) for JPEG images.
+This gem uses _libjpeg_ for lossless rotation.

 ## NOTE

 Tool _jpegtran_ from MozJPEG may work incorrectly and not rotate same image many times.